10 Years and 10,000 Miles

 In the winter, all the kids would go sledding after school.
 My brother and I had a Flexible Flyer sled with wooden slats and red runners, which we had to share.
 We would always fight over whose turn it was.
 He would grab it and race down the hill in a cloud of snow.
 He was bigger, stronger.
 I felt left out.
 I stood rejected at the edge of the hill in my red nylon snowsuit watching, waiting for my turn.
 The older kids ignored me, as did my brother.

 I kept calling his name, “Mark, Mark.”
-He finally decided that the solution to our sharing problem was to lay me down on my belly, grab my feet in the air, hands up, and shove me down the hill.
-I looked like a miniature Superman in my red nylon snowsuit, which was a natural accelerator, and I’d fly down the hill.
+He finally decided that the solution to our sharing problem was to lay me down on my belly, grab my feet, and with my hands up, shove me down the hill.
+I looked like a miniature Superman in my red nylon snowsuit flying down the hill.
 This was his compromise.
 He got the sled and I got to slide on my snowsuit.

 But we had so much fun — a hillside full of kids laughing and giggling, the crunch of fresh snow under our feet and the white-topped trees shielding us from the wind.
-There were perfect white little snow crystals everywhere, including in my hair, on my snowsuit and in my boots.
+There were perfect little white snow crystals everywhere — in my hair, on my snowsuit and in my boots.